BOXFoundation/whitepaper/whitepaper.md

   \caption{In-app light wallet}
   \vspace{-5pt}
 \end{wrapfigure}
+A light wallet will be integrated into CastBox application.
+With the built-in wallet, a user can see his balances and transaction history instantly while using the app, including the token rewards for his contribution to the CastBox community.
+In the future, the wallet will show balances across apps.

 As a popular mobile app, CastBox is a natural host for a mobile wallet of BOX tokens.
 It will help onboard millions of users for ContentBox, solving one of the biggest problems when building an online ecosystem: cold start.
 Moreover, as CastBox is a frequently used app, the users will interact with the application multiple times a day and will get familiar with crypto token related concepts gradually.
 In the long run, when they are comfortable with BOX token and feel the benefits from the new blockchain-based system, they will push other applications they use to join ContentBox and grow the ecosystem together.

 ## BOX Login